Good morning everyone!

 - Design elements or themes

-- An existing card design that you can use as a sketch to create your own interpretation
+- A sketch or existing card design that you can use as a blueprint for your own interpretation

 - A colour challenge